 This article deals with influential people in the educational system particularly in shaping the curriculum as we know today.
 It also talks about their specific contributions that can still be observed by the present generation of learners.

-Let’s enumerate and discuss the curriculum theorists and their contributions by chronological order.
+Let’s enumerate and discuss the 6 curriculum theorists and their contributions to education by chronological order.

 The Six Famous Curriculum Theorists